Christmas boobook

-The Christmas boobook (Ninox natalis), also known more specifically as the Christmas Island hawk-owl, is a species of owl in the family Strigidae.
+The Christmas boobook (Ninox natalis), also known as the Christmas hawk owl, Christmas Island boobook or Christmas Island hawk owl, is a species of owl in the family Strigidae.

 Closely related to the hawk-owls of genus Ninox, which occur in Southeast Asia and Australia, N. natalis was first classified at species level by J.J.Lister in 1888.
 It was not until 1998, however, that DNA testing confirmed its status as a separate species from other owls.

 Distribution

 Ninox natalis is endemic to Christmas Island, a small Australian territory of about 135 square km situated in the Indian Ocean approximately 360 km south of Java.

 The flora and fauna of the island face on-going threats from both human activity and introduced species of plants and animals.
 In addition to these threats, N. natalis is restricted to a small range on this small island and is consequently listed as vulnerable by the IUCN.

 Phosphate mining has continued for over a century and more recently Australian Immigration Detention Facilities have been established increasing the impact from human habitation.
 However, the Australian National Parks and Wildlife Service manage 64% of the island as a national park.